mbhall88/Filtlong/README.md

 ```

 * `--trim` ← Trim bases from the start and end of reads which do not match a _k_-mer in the reference.
 This ensures the each read starts and ends with good sequence.
 * `--split 500` ← Split reads whenever 500 consecutive bases fail to match a _k_-mer in the reference.
 This serves to remove very poor parts of reads while keeping the good parts.
 A lower value will split more aggressively and a higher value will be more conservative.
-You can also use unit suffixes here (e.g., `--split 500bp` or `--split 0.5k`).
+You can also use [unit suffixes](#unit-suffixes) here.

 <table>
     <tr>